stongey/eTktab/README.md

 # eTktab
-Copied from sourceforge repository in order to preserve some changes I made for running from the Terminal on my Mac 10.13.6 (High Sierra).
+Copied from sourceforge repository in order to preserve some changes I made for running from the Terminal on my Mac.
 All credit to the original authors.
-Original ReadMe below:
+Original ReadMe below.

+This repository does not include the binaries that are available for download in the original sourceforge repository.
+I was unable to get the Mac binary to work.

+I have tested and run the UNIX tcl/tk code on my Mac 10.13.6 (High Sierra) with some very minor modifications to the code.

+tcl/tk 8.0 or greater must be installed.
+On a Mac, the easiest way to do this is to use Homebrew: ```brew install tcl-tk```.

+Then double-click on the [eTktab](eTktab) file to launch the program.

 ----